 The “rent or own” decision isn’t just a conundrum for millennials: A growing number of baby boomers and retirees are choosing to rent rather than own.

-In fact, according to a report by the Joint Center for Housing Studies of Harvard University, “America’s Rental Housing 2017,” nearly one-third of renters are over the age of 50.
+In fact, according to a report by iProperty Management, nearly one-third of renters are over the age of 50.
 While some of these renters have always rented because that’s their preference or because they were unable to buy, many of them are former homeowners.

 For some homeowners, the idea of renting is unthinkable because they’ve become accustomed to owning property and don’t want to have a landlord.
 Other homeowners end up renting after owning their residence because they can’t find a house that they want to buy that meets their priorities and their budget.
 For others, renting after selling a home is a strategic decision, one that is part of their preretirement or retirement planning.